wire2coder/mgt8801-gat/exam1_review.md

    - **Determined by Agreement with Other Stockholders**: This is not a standard accounting practice for determining the method of accounting for an investment.

 Since the investment in your scenario is 25%, which usually implies significant influence but not control, the equity method is the most appropriate accounting method.

+Dividends are not expenses.
+They are distributions of a company's profits to its shareholders.
+Therefore, no dividend expense is recognized in the income statement at any point.

+Working Capital = Current Assets - Current Liabilities

+"Lower of Cost or Market" (LCM) rule to value the company's inventory.
+With 200 units in inventory, the total value becomes:

+Total Inventory Value = Lower Market Value per Unit * Number of Units = $13 per unit * 200 units
+= $2600

+asset turn over ratio = net revenues / average assets debt ratio = total liability / total asset